Going into hospital

 Going into a care home

-If you go into a care home, your disability benefits (Attendance Allowance, DLA or PIP) may continue or stop, depending on who pays your fees.
+If you go into a care home, your disability benefits (AA, DLA or PIP) may either continue or stop, depending on who pays your fees.

 Your benefits will continue if you: